 Polishing is often the last step of a dental cleaning, scaling, and some restorative procedures.
 It smoothes and polishes teeth or restoration surface and removes some stains.

-X-rays take pictures called radiographs that show Dr. Kruse and Dr. Harness the interior of dental structures and tissues, like teeth, gums and bones.
+X-rays take pictures called radiographs that show Dr. Kruse the interior of dental structures and tissues, like teeth, gums and bones.
 These allow them to make a more thorough examination than is possible with the naked eye, and can help spot problems that would otherwise go undetected and untreated.

 Plaque that remains on teeth eventually hardens into tartar, which is virtually impossible to remove with brushing and flossing alone.
 Scaling is the deep- cleaning procedure Dr. Kruse or a hygienist uses to scrape the tartar off your teeth at and below the gumline.